Getting Started

 Section titled “First Run”After setup, lynox opens at localhost:3000.

-If you started without an API key (e.g. manual Docker Compose without .env), lynox starts in browse mode — you can explore the UI but not chat.
+If you started without an API key (e.g. manual Docker Compose without .env), lynox starts in a limited state — the chat input is disabled until setup is complete.
 A setup banner appears at the top with a provider-aware wizard (Anthropic / Mistral / Custom) where you enter your credentials.
 They’re stored encrypted in the local vault.

 Try something: